gramaziokohler/coding_architecture_hs23/assignments/A03-building-grid/README.md

 aligned to the XY plane (ie. flat).

 We will create a Slab class that will contain the attributes and methods of each slab.
-The Slab class needs two attributes: shape (a box), and function (a string).
+The Slab class needs two attributes: shape (a box), and "type_of_slab/usage" (a string).
-Function will only be used if you tackle challenge 01.
-Otherwise you can ignore it.
+"type_of_slab/usage" will only be used if you tackle challenge 01, otherwise you can ignore it.

 #### Details

-The algorithm that we need to implement, as well as hints to functions you might need, is in code comments, as a step-by-step guide.
+The algorithm that we need to implement, as well as hints to python functions you might need, are in code comments, as a step-by-step guide.

 ![main task](images/main-task.png)
 ![screenshot](images/screenshot-01.a.png)